 You’ll need a handful of items to successfully launch your home inspection business.
 Here’s a list to get you started:

-The average price for a home inspection is $400.
+The average price for a home inspection is about $340.
 Your ongoing expenses should be limited to fuel and marketing costs so your profit margin should be about 90%.

-In your first year or two, you could work from home and do 5 inspections per week, bringing in over $100,000 in annual revenue.
-This would mean more than $90,000 in profit, assuming that 90% margin.
-As your brand gains recognition, sales could climb to 12 inspections per week.
-With expected annual revenue of almost a quarter-million dollars, you would make about $225,000.
+In your first year or two, you could work from home and do five inspections per week, bringing in up to $90,000 in annual revenue.
+This would mean more than $80,000 in profit, assuming that 90% margin.
+As your brand gains recognition, sales could climb to 12 inspections per week, with an expected annual revenue of almost a quarter million dollars.

 There are only a few barriers to entry for a home inspection business.
 Your biggest challenges will be: